crcdng/weather_app/README.md

 ### Presentation layer

 The user interface consists of one `WeatherScreen`.
 The `WeatherNotifier` is a ChangeNotifier.
 It has a `WeatherEntity` and gets a `GetWeatherUsecase` via the constructor.
-It calls the use case with the name of the city, sets the entity and notifies the `ListenableBuilder` widget in the `WeatherScreen` which will the rebuild.
+It calls the use case with the name of the city, sets the entity and notifies the `ListenableBuilder` widget in the `WeatherScreen`, which then rebuilds.
 When the `TextField` changes, `WeatherNotifierProvider` provides the `WeatherNotifier`'s `getCurrentWeather()` method.
 A debounce mechanism limits the number of calls.

 The `WeatherNotifierProvider`, an Inherited Widget, provides the `WeatherNotifier`.
 This is set up in `main.dart`.

 ### Domain layer

-Clean architecture dictates that this central layer does not depend either on the user interface (ui layer) or on the remote API (data layer).
+Clean architecture mandates that this central layer does not depend either on the user interface (ui layer) or on the remote API (data layer).

 A use case represents a user action.
 The `GetWeatherUsecase` receives (the abstract) `WeatherRepository` passed in via the constructor and calls its method.
-The repository in turn either returns a `Failure` object or a `WeatherEntity`.
+The repository, in turn, either returns a `Failure` object or a `WeatherEntity`.
 It is separated into an abstract class inside the Domain layer that defines the contract (interface) and a concrete class in the Data layer that implements it.
-This technique implements the Dependeny Inversion Principle and embodies the Dependency Rule: dependencies point "inwards" toward higher level policies, the Domain layer in this architecture.
+This technique implements the Dependency Inversion Principle and embodies the Dependency Rule: dependencies point "inwards" toward higher-level policies.
+In this architecture, that is the Domain layer.

 `WeatherEntity` is an immutable pure data class that contains the fields we are interested in.
-Although we don't test it directly it uses the equatable package so that instances of `WeatherModel` can be compared in tests.
+Although we don't test it directly, it uses the equatable package so that instances of `WeatherModel` can be compared in tests.

-Use cases are implemented as callable classes (with a call method) and common interface.
-This could be implemented with an abstract superclass and additional work on the parameters going into the call method, which I didn't do for brevity here.
+Use cases are implemented as callable classes, with a call method and a common interface.
+This could be implemented with an abstract superclass and additional work on the parameters going into the call method, which I didn't do her for brevity.

 ### Data layer

 The data layer is responsible for wrapping data sources, here the [OpenWeatherMap API](https://openweathermap.org/current).

 The `WeatherModel` class extends `WeatherEntity`.
-It adds a constructor to create an instance from a subset of the JSON format that is coming from the `DataSource`.
+It adds a constructor to create an instance from a subset of the JSON format coming from the `DataSource`.
 It also has a method to transform itself into a `WeatherEntity`.

-The `WeatherRemoteDataSource` takes an http client passed in its constructor and its method retuns a Future of a `WeatherModel` converted from JSON.
+The `WeatherRemoteDataSource` takes an http client passed in its constructor.
+Its method returns a Future of a `WeatherModel` converted from JSON.
 To do this, it talks to the remote OpenWeatherMap API, for which you need to sign up for a free API key.
-I keep all the information necessary inside the `WeatherRemoteDataSource` class.
+I am keeping all the required information  inside the `WeatherRemoteDataSource` class.
 As with `GetWeatherUsecase` above, I do not add another layer of abstraction by separating it into an abstract superclass and concrete subclass as suggested by some other tutorials.

 The `WeatherRepositorImpl` class implements the contract of the `WeatherRepository`.
 It has a `WeatherRemoteDataSource` passed into the constructor and calls its method.
 It then uses try/catch to either
-* transform the `WeatherModel` returned from sucessful API calls into a `WeatherEntity` (Right side of `Either`) or
+* transform the `WeatherModel` returned from successful API calls into a `WeatherEntity` (Right side of `Either`) or
 * transform exceptions into `Failure` objects (Left side of `Either`).

 ### Common objects and functions

 The API call to retrieve the current weather for a city is returned in `urls.dart`: `https://api.openweathermap.org/data/2.5/weather?q=<CITY NAME>&units=metric&appid=<API KEY>`.
-I am adding the `units=metric` parameter retrieve the temperature in degree Celsius.
+I am adding the `units=metric` parameter in order to retrieve the temperature in degrees Celsius.
 Because the API key should not be stored in a code repository, it is injected from the environment.
-Therefore the app must be called like this:
+Thus, the app must be called like this:
 `flutter run --dart-define OWM_API_KEY=<API KEY> --hot`.
 In production, the key would be provided by the user at the start of the app / from a settings screen.

-There are various topics around handling API keys in Flutter, see: https://codewithandrea.com/articles/flutter-api-keys-dart-define-env-files/.
+Handling API keys in Flutter has various aspects, see: https://codewithandrea.com/articles/flutter-api-keys-dart-define-env-files/.

 `Failure` is an abstract class, extended by concrete Failures, e.g. `ServerFailure`.
 Each `Failure` subclass is mirrored by a corresponding `Exception`.

 ### main.dart

 In `main.dart`, the `WeatherNotifierProvider` is inserted into the Widget Tree.
-Here the classes down the dependeny chain are explicitely instatiated: `WeatherNotifier`, `GetWeatherUsecase` and `WeatherRepositoryImpl`.
+The classes further down the dependency chain are explicitly instantiated: `WeatherNotifier`, `GetWeatherUsecase` and `WeatherRepositoryImpl`.
+Although the amount of nesting appears verbose in this approach, I prefer clarity over the 'magic' that hides it away that is introduced by a service locator.

 ## Order of implementation: Domain -> Data -> Presentation

 It is a good idea to start with the Domain layer because the other layers depend on it.
-Then we implement the Data layer, which has most of the implementation and requires more work handling API responses, writing tests and dealing with errors.
-The Presenttion layer with the user interface and Flutter state management comes last (or can be designed in parallel).
+Then we implement the Data layer, which contains most of the implementation and requires more work handling API responses, writing tests and dealing with errors.
+The Presentation layer with the user interface and Flutter state management comes last (or can be designed in parallel).

 Implement the Domain Layer